at the cross roads of holistic health

 Signs or Symptoms

+This is followed by an analysis of how the person walks, moves and their occupational positions.
 Nutritional therapies aimed at increasing factors that would speed healing and reduce any inflammation are considered.

 Other lifestyle modifications are used to prevent or minimize exacerbating the condition.
 A specific program for your needs is created.